 The ballots are in and these six glaze colors take the price for being our most popular teal and turquoise tile!
 We could talk about these gorgeous glazes all day but we'd rather show you just how special they are.

-For more glaze color inspiration, visit our blog "Glaze Guide - Our Tile Color Palette"
+For more glaze color inspiration, visit our blog "Glaze Guide: Our Tile Color Palette at Mercury Mosaics"

 This glossy green glaze is the crème de la crème when it comes to teal and turquoise tile.
 If we had to choose one glaze and shape combo for every bathroom remodel, it'd be our Large Moroccan Fish Scales in 1017E Sea Mist.
 It dips it's toes into sea greens, ceruleans, teals, turquoises and much more.
 If there's a shade in between green and blue, you're sure to find it here.